Sustainability

 Main risks and opportunities associated with climate change

-Transition scenarios | Political policy and laws and regulations | Introduction of a carbon tax | ・Increased costs through the implementation of a carbon tax on CO₂ emissions from business activities (mainly the manufacturing process and logistics) | ・Business expansion related to renewable energy ・Reduction of CO₂ emissions and transportation costs by developing local suppliers to promote local production and consumption |
+| Transition Risks | Political policy and laws and regulations | Introduction of a carbon tax | Increased costs through the implementation of a carbon tax on CO₂ emissions from business activities (mainly the manufacturing process and logistics) | Large | Introduction of and transition to renewable energy |

-・Bolster procurement capabilities and production system for increased demand for products used in renewable energy facilities |
+| Transition Opportunities | Political policy and laws and regulations | Introduction of a carbon tax | Business expansion related to renewable energy | Large | Bolster procurement capabilities and production system for increased demand for products used in renewable energy facilities |

 |

-・Increased opportunity to sell seasonal merchandise addressing heat stroke and other issues |
+| Chronic | Extreme variability in weather patterns | Increased opportunity to sell seasonal merchandise addressing heat stroke and other issues | Large | Expansion of the seasonal merchandise lineup | |

 Mash up cover